halolimat/halolimat_old_blog.github.io/_posts/2017-04-23-location-extraction-literature.md

 # Conclusions

 Toponym extraction and Geoparsing require more than text normalization and the retrieval of unambiguous location names from the text.
-The disaster relief scenario aids in the identification of several important, and the research challenges yet to be solved well, such as implicit location information and more advanced Geoparsing disambiguations.
+The disaster relief scenario aids in the identification of several important, and the research challenges yet to be solved well, such as ambiguous location information and more advanced Geoparsing disambiguations.
 The [Kno.e.sis center](http://knoesis.org/)'s mission “[Computing for Human Experience](http://wiki.knoesis.org/index.php/Computing_For_Human_Experience)”, drives the recognition of these challenges while providing  ground impact beyond lab implementations.

 ## References: